 Family and Children Resources

-- “Children’s Church Lesson.”
-This is a weekly Sunday School/Children’s church type lesson for parents to lead with small children.
-Please use this at home during this time when we are unable to offer our regular children’s church.
-Here is this week’s:
+“Children’s Church Lesson” This is a weekly Sunday School/Children’s Church type lesson for parents to lead with small children.
+Please use this at home during this time when we are unable to offer our regular Children’s Church.
+Here are this week’s suggestions:

-For those who are streaming, we will be celebrating the Lord’s Supper on October 4 in the same way that we have been during these days of quarantine.
-Please to go this page on our website for information regarding Holy Communion at St. John’s during COVID-19, as well as how to prepare. https://stjohnslutheran.net/the-lords-supper-at-st-johns-during-the-covid-19-crisis/ Also, take a look at this video with an explanation by Pastor Mike: https://www.youtube.com/watch?v=WNK0XJhQzRQ
+For those who are streaming, we will be celebrating the Lord’s Supper on May 23rd in the same way that we have been during these days of quarantine.
+Please to go this page on our website for information regarding Holy Communion at St. John’s during COVID-19, as well as how to prepare.
+CLICK HERE

 Preparing for Live Stream Worship